MKurshakova/PESELvalidator/README.md

 # PESELvalidator
-implementation of PESEL validator using regex and control sum.
+Implementation of PESEL validator using regex and control sum.
+Person class with PESEL extractor for gender and birthdate.